 A C-peptide test can be done with either a blood or urine sample.
 For the urine test,

-you can provide the sample at home or at a health care provider's office.
-Your health
+you can provide the sample at home or at a healthcare provider's office.
+Your healthcare

 When a blood sample is needed, it is drawn by putting a needle into a vein in your